NathanDuran/Probabilistic-RNN-DA-Classifier/README.md

 ## Overview

 An LSTM for Dialogue Act (DA) classification on the Switchboard Dialogue Act Corpus.
+This is the implementation for the paper [Probabilistic Word Association for Dialogue Act Classification with Recurrent Neural Networks](https://www.springerprofessional.de/en/probabilistic-word-association-for-dialogue-act-classification-w/16055614).
 The repository contains two LSTM models implemented in [Keras](https://keras.io/). da_lstm.py uses utterance representations generated from pre-trained Word2Vec and GloVe word embeddings and probabilistic_lstm.py uses utterance representations generated from keywords selected for their frequency association with